Our Natural Dye Ethics

 We grow our own garden.
 That's where most of our dyes come from.

-Some are discarded from our kitchen, like onion skins, avocado pits and skins, rosemary, and pomegranate skins.
+Some dyes are from discarded tannin-rich food waste from our kitchen, like onion skins, avocado pits and skins, rosemary, and pomegranate skins.

-When available and possible (and since we are based in Bali Island where many global couples tie the knot), we also have the fortune of gathering flowers and foliage waste from wedding venues, lush resorts and florists that are tannin-rich and contain dye pigment, so at certain times these botanical beauties are included in our collections.
+When available and possible, we also have the fortune of gathering flowers, leaves, fruits and vegetables waste (that are tannin-rich and contain dye pigments) from restaurants, wedding venues, lush resorts, and florists in Ubud.
+At certain times, these botanical beauties are included in our collections.

-The ingredients we use through the entire process of natural dyeing in our studio are 95% from plants (i.e. 36+ kinds of dye plants, bio soapnut for scouring, soy milk as binding agent, and symplocos leaf as mordant, palm vinegar for fixing, and coconut soap for washing) and 5% from minerals (i.e. homemade rustwater, mud and earth pigments) -- all are safe and non-toxic.
+The ingredients we use through the entire process of natural dyeing in our studio are 95% from plants i.e. 36+ kinds of dye plants, bio soapnut for scouring, soy milk as binding agent, plant-based tannins (such as gall nuts, pomegranate skins and sea almond leaves), symplocos leaf as mordant, palm vinegar for fixation, and coconut soap for washing, whilst 5% are from minerals i.e. homemade rustwater, mud dye, and earth pigments -- all are safe and non-toxic.

-Also worth to mention is that we don't use plastic as barrier layer in bundle dyeing / ecoprinting.
-We care more about the impact of our practice and meaningful values than focusing only on the surface beauty.
+We don't use plastic as barrier layer in bundle dyeing / ecoprinting.
+We care more about the authenticity of the plant characteristics, the impact of our practice, and the ecological values of bundle dyeing rather than focusing only on the surface beauty.

-Our creations are handmade with love, passion and purpose.
-Each is produced consciously through a slow and meditative process that is kind to people and the planet.
+Our plant-dyed works are our heartwork.
+Each is produced consciously through a slow and meditative process that is kind to the people and the planet.